nathanpc/libinet/README.md

 This library comes with an implementation of Sockets (`sockets.h`) and a HTTP client (`http.h`), which means you can extend it to suit your needs (remember to submit a Pull Request).

+## Documentation

+You can find the documentation for this awesome library at [docs/](http://nathanpc.github.com/libinet/docs/).

 ## Some examples

 You can check out the examples in the `examples/` directory, but I've pasted them here for your convenience.